spacelift-io/user-documentation/docs/concepts/worker-pools.md

 - `SPACELIFT_DOCKER_CONFIG_DIR` - if set, the value of this variable will point to the directory containing Docker configuration, which includes credentials for private Docker registries.
 Private workers can populate this directory for example by executing `docker login` before the launcher process is started;
 - `SPACELIFT_MASK_ENVS`- comma-delimited list of whitelisted environment variables that are passed to the workers but should never appear in the logs;
 - `SPACELIFT_WORKER_NETWORK` - network ID/name to connect the launched worker containers, defaults to `bridge`;
-- `SPACELIFT_WORKER_EXTRA_MOUNTS` - additional files or directories to be mounted to the launched worker docker containers, as a comma-separated list of mounts in the form of `/host/path:/container/path`;
+- `SPACELIFT_WORKER_EXTRA_MOUNTS` - additional files or directories to be mounted to the launched worker docker containers during **either read or write runs**, as a comma-separated list of mounts in the form of `/host/path:/container/path`;
+- `SPACELIFT_WORKER_WO_EXTRA_MOUNTS` - Additional directories to be mounted to the worker docker container during **write only runs**, as a comma separated list of mounts in the form of `/host/path:/container/path`;
+- `SPACELIFT_WORKER_RO_EXTRA_MOUNTS` - Additional directories to be mounted to the worker docker container during **read only runs**, as a comma separated list of mounts in the form of `/host/path:/container/path`;
 - `SPACELIFT_WORKER_RUNTIME` - runtime to use for worker container;
-- `SPACELIFT_WHITELIST_ENVS` - comma-delimited list of environment variables to pass from the launcher's own environment to the workers' environment;
+- `SPACELIFT_WHITELIST_ENVS` - comma-delimited list of environment variables to pass from the launcher's own environment to the workers' environment.
+They can be prefixed with `ro_` to only be included in read only runs or `wo_` to only be included in write only runs;
 - `SPACELIFT_LAUNCHER_LOGS_TIMEOUT` - custom timeout (the default is _7 minutes_) for killing jobs not producing any logs.
 This is a duration flag, expecting a duration-formatted value, eg `1000s` ;
 - `SPACELIFT_LAUNCHER_RUN_INITIALIZATION_POLICY` - file that contains the run initialization policy that will be parsed/used; If the run initialized policy can not be validated at the startup the worker pool will exit with an appropriate error;
 - `SPACELIFT_LAUNCHER_RUN_TIMEOUT` - custom maximum run time - the default is _70 minutes_.
 This is a duration flag, expecting a duration-formatted value, eg. `120m` ;